The GET turbine generator – an innovation that pays you back.

 Energy recovery through gas expansion in the natural gas network

 Natural gas is pumped at high pressure from producing countries over thousands of kilometres through pipelines to reach the consumer.
 To feed it into regional networks, in which a lower pressure prevails, pressure must be decreased and the gas expanded.
 The transformation of pressures in the gas lines means that valuable energy is being lost, which the turbo expander is able to convert into electrical energy at low cost and without a large outlay.

 DEPRAG SCHULZ GMBH u.
-CO. continually invests in research and development.
+CO.
+KG continually invests in research and development.
 It is our aim to give further impetus to the use of sustainable energy supported by new ideas and innovative solutions.
 We also rely on cooperation with external institutions and higher education facilities: